 Clean Water & Living Water

 West Africa – Sheltering Wings partners with a Christ-Centered Well Drilling team, Friends In Action, to help bring safe drinking water to villages located near the local church.
 Clean water means a healthier village and an opportunity for the local pastor to connect with his community and share the Gospel.
-Many villages throughout Burkina are waiting for clean water to be brought to their area.
+Many villages throughout West Africa are waiting for clean water to be brought to their area.

 Healing the Sick